 BDPA Education and Technology Foundation wrote -

-BDPA Triangle wants to provide an annual $1,000 scholarship for each of the five students that represent them on the team traveling to the National BDPA High School Computer Competition (HSCC) championships.
+BDPA Atlanta chapter wants to provide an annual $500 scholarship to each of nine students.
+Four students will be from the ACE (Atlanta Computer Education) program and the five students traveling to the National BDPA High School Computer Competition (HSCC) championships.

 WHAT IS HIGH SCHOOL COMPUTER COMPETITION?